marhop/pandoc-unicode-math/README.md

 the used Haskell libraries, namely the pcre-heavy package).

-Clone the Git repository, change to its top level directory and run the following commands:
+Clone the Git repository, change to its top level directory and run the following command:

-    $ cabal build --constraint 'pandoc-types==1.22'
+    $ cabal install --constraint 'pandoc-types==1.22'
-    $ cabal install

-On Linux, this will install two filters, `pandoc-unicode-math` and `pandoc-unicode-math-from-latex` to `~/.cabal/bin/` and on Windows, well, I don't know but surely somewhere sensible.
+On Linux, this will build and install two filters, `pandoc-unicode-math` and `pandoc-unicode-math-from-latex` to `~/.cabal/bin/` and on Windows, well, I don't know but surely somewhere sensible.

-In the above build command you have to choose a version of the pandoc-types library that matches your Pandoc release.
-For reference, here is a compatibility
+In the above command you have to choose a version of the pandoc-types library that matches your Pandoc release.
+(If you run `cabal build` in a separate step the `--constraint` option should be included there as well.)
+For reference, here is a compatibility list:
-list:

 pandoc-types | pandoc
 -------------|---------